hexian000/kcptun-libev/README.md

 rendezvous_server : server : client = 1 : m : m*n

-Peers should be all IPv4 or all IPv6.
+All peers must be either all IPv4 or all IPv6.

 ## Tunables

 *kcptun-libev works out of the box.
 In most cases, the default options are recommended.*

-Some tunables are the same as [KCP](https://github.com/skywind3000/kcp), read their docs for full explaination.
-Here are some hints:
+Some tunables are the same as [KCP](https://github.com/skywind3000/kcp); read their docs for a full explanation.
+Hints:

-- "kcp.sndwnd", "kcp.rcvwnd":
+- `kcp.sndwnd`, `kcp.rcvwnd`:
-  1. Should be tuned according to RTT.
+  1. Tune according to RTT.
-  2. For enthusiasts, you can start an idle client with loglevel >= 5 and wait 1 minute to check the theoretical bandwidth of current window values.
+  2. To estimate theoretical bandwidth, start an idle client with `loglevel >= 5` and wait ~1 minute.
-  3. On systems with very little memory, you may need to reduce it to save memory.
+  3. On memory‑constrained systems, reduce these values to save memory.
-- "kcp.nodelay": Enabled by default.
-Note that this is not an equivalent to `TCP_NODELAY`.
+- `kcp.nodelay`: Enabled by default.
+Note: not equivalent to `TCP_NODELAY`.
-- "kcp.interval":
+- `kcp.interval`:
-  1. Since we run KCP differently, the recommended value is longer than the previous implementation.
-This will save some CPU power.
+  1. Because KCP runs differently here, the recommended value is higher than in previous implementations and saves CPU.
-  2. This option is not intended for [traffic shaping](https://en.wikipedia.org/wiki/Traffic_shaping).
-For Linux, check out [sqm-scripts](https://github.com/tohojo/sqm-scripts) for it.
-Read more about [CAKE](https://man7.org/linux/man-pages/man8/CAKE.8.html).
+  2. Not intended for [traffic shaping](https://en.wikipedia.org/wiki/Traffic_shaping).
+On Linux, see [sqm-scripts](https://github.com/tohojo/sqm-scripts) and [CAKE](https://man7.org/linux/man-pages/man8/CAKE.8.html).
-- "kcp.resend": Disabled by default.
+- `kcp.resend`: Disabled by default.
-- "kcp.nc": Enabled by default.
+- `kcp.nc`: Enabled by default.
-- "kcp.mtu": Specifies the final IP packet size, including all overhead.
+- `kcp.mtu`: Specifies the final IP packet size, including all overhead.

-Again, there is some kcptun-libev specific options:
+kcptun-libev–specific options:

-- "kcp.flush": 0 - periodic only, 1 - flush after sending, 2 - also flush acks (for benchmarking)
+- `kcp.flush`: 0 = periodic only; 1 = flush after sending; 2 = also flush ACKs (for benchmarking).
-- "tcp.sndbuf", "tcp.rcvbuf", "udp.sndbuf", "udp.rcvbuf": Socket options, see your OS manual for further information.
+- `tcp.sndbuf`, `tcp.rcvbuf`, `udp.sndbuf`, `udp.rcvbuf`: Socket buffer sizes; see your OS manual.
-  1. Normally, default value just works.
+  1. Defaults usually work.
-  2. Usually setting the udp buffers relatively large (e.g. 1048576) gives performance benefits.
-But since kcptun-libev handles packets efficiently, a receive buffer that is too large doesn't make sense.
+  2. Larger UDP buffers (e.g., 1048576) can help; however, overly large receive buffers may be counterproductive here.
-  3. All buffers should not be too small, otherwise you may experience performance degradation.
+  3. Avoid too‑small buffers to prevent performance degradation.
-- "user": switch to this user to drop privileges, e.g. `"user": "nobody:"` means the user named "nobody" and that user's login group
+- `user`: switch to this user to drop privileges, e.g., `"user": "nobody:"` means the user named "nobody" and that user's login group

 ## Observability

-There is a builtin HTTP server for monitoring service status.
+There is a built‑in HTTP server for monitoring service status.

 Add this line to your config file: